TankerHQ/spec/protocol.md

 #### Signing up

 The first time the user signs up on a given device, the *Tanker Core* SDK generates *two* [Device Encryption Key Pair]s and two [Device Signature Key Pair]s, one for the *ghost device*, and one for the *physical device*.
-The ghost device pairs are not saved in the [Local Encrypted Storage] but serialized in an opaque token; the [Verification Key].
+The ghost device pairs are not saved in the [Local Encrypted Storage] but serialized in an opaque token: the [Verification Key].

 Then, the user must choose one *verification method*: email, passphrase, or verification key.